Frequently Asked Questions

 • Do children and adults do the course together?

-• I'm a shift-worker and cannot make all three sessions of the course, what should I do?
+• I'm a shift-worker and cannot make all the sessions of the course, what should I do?

-You can still attend the course, but you should make sure you book a course where you can attend the first session and then either the second or third session.
-We can then chat with you on the course about catching up your missed session at another time.
+You can still attend the course, but you should make sure you book a course where you can attend the first few sessions as per advertised.
+There are a few opportunities to catch up a missed session, so we can chat with you on the course about doing that.

 • Can I buy a gift voucher for a friend or family member to do the course?